dynamsoft-docs/barcode-reader-docs-js/programming/javascript/index.md

 DBR showcases Dynamsoft's cutting-edge technology in light-speed recognition of barcodes.
 In most cases, an image gets deblurred, binarized and read under 100 milliseconds.

+With the help of DCE JS, DBR no longer wastes time on image capture and often gets high-quality images for processing, which further increases its speed.

 ### Proficiency in Handling Difficult Environments

 The actual use environment is unpredictable.
 The barcode may appear distorted, inverted, or partially damaged; the background may be textured or spotted; the light may be very low, and there may be shadows and glare.
 DBR handles all these cases with its rich image processing algorithms through various adjustable settings.